In this peer-reviewed journal article, we analyse access to conventional and modern energy sources in off-grid villages

 Access to clean, affordable, reliable and sustainable energy is a priority for India's development needs while staying within the climate's limits.

-The decentralised renewable energy sector in India is predicted to be worth more than $250 million by 2019.
+The decentralised renewable energy sector in India is predicted to be worth more than $40 billion by 2020.

-What if we could use some of the 200 million tons of crop waste and 2700 hours of sunshine available each year in India to light 1 million people’s lives while also enhancing food security, reducing carbon emissions and accelerating local economic development?
+What if we could use some of the 200 million tons of crop waste and 2700 hours of sunshine available each year in India to light 1 million people’s lives while enhancing food security, reducing carbon emissions and accelerating economic development?